Labor And Employment Law Claims

 There Are No ‘Simple’ Employment Law Cases

-At Law Offices of Maxwell Charles Livingston, I know that employment law cases are rarely cut-and-dry.
+I know that employment law cases are rarely cut-and-dry.
 I’m Maxwell Livingston and from my work as a labor and employment law attorney, I can tell you that there are always two sides to the story.

 For that very reason, I work to uncover the truth of what happened and find a reasonable solution for my client — regardless of whether they’re the employee filing the claim or the employer seeking to resolve the problem and create a better work environment moving forward.

 Employment Law Claims

 If you know or suspect that any of the following have occurred in your place of work, please don’t wait to contact me.
 The sooner you speak up, the sooner I can help you pursue the best course of action and, ultimately, change your work environment for the better:

 - Family Medical Leave Act (FMLA) Violations.
 FMLA-covered employers have a duty to protect the jobs of workers who take approved, unpaid leaves for medical and family emergencies.

 - Wage & Hour Violations.
 These cases are often brought before the Wisconsin Equal Rights Division (ERD).
 I am experienced in representing clients before the ERD.

 - Discrimination.
 Whether based on age, sex, gender, religion, or another identifying quality, acts of workplace discrimination are a red flag to the Equal Employment Opportunity Commission (EEOC).

 - Workplace Harassment.
 Whether sexual or non-sexual in nature, workplace harassment gives an employee an extremely valid reason to file a claim against their employer.

 - Employer Retaliation.
 Retaliation occurs when an employer mistreats an employee who did nothing wrong according to state or federal law (for instance, when an employee blows the whistle).